rackerlabs/rackspace-how-to/content/cloud-servers/linux-file-permission-concepts.md

 The read permission for a file controls who can open or view a file's contents.

-The read permission for a directory controls whether or not you can see a list of the files in the directory, however read permission is not enough.
+The read permission for a directory controls whether or not you can see a list of the files in the directory, however, read permission is not enough.
 You also need execute permission for the directory to see the file list.

 ##### Write